 Review articles the expert has written and determine if the evaluator has followed his own advice.
-On occasion an expert will have a personal philosophy which impacts their credibility.
-In one case, the psychiartrist was a strict Freudian – a point of view that the judge did not buy.
-In another matter, the expert had a large tatoo on his arm.
-This resulted in some interesting cross examination on the meaning of the tatoo which successfully impeached the expert.
+On occasion, an expert will have a personal philosophy which impacts their credibility.
+In one case, the psychiatrist was a strict Freudian – a point of view that the judge did not buy.
+In another matter, the expert had a large tattoo on his arm.
+This resulted in some interesting cross-examination on the meaning of the tattoo which successfully impeached the expert.

 An excellent starting place for learning how to attack the report are the books Coping with Psychiatric and Psychological Testimony, Jay Ziskin, PhD, LL.B., Law and Psychology Press, 1975 and Interstate Child Custody Litigation, Tools, Techniques, and Strategies, Mark S. Guralnick, Section of Family Law, American Bar Association, 1993.

 D. Structuring the Information to be Presented to the Court.